sumanjs/suman/README.md

 ---

-You need:

-NPM
+You need the following ingredients:

+* npm
-bash
+* bash
-SQLite3
+* SQLite3
-Node.js
+* node.js
+* readlink

 ___

 ### &#9658; Disclaimers:
 >
-> Suman is in beta, despite the current version number.
->
 > Suman supports Node versions >= 4.0.0.
 >
 > Windows support is on the roadmap, will not be ready anytime soon.
 >
-> Suman does not currently support the browser directly, but you can write a browser test with Mocha or Tape, and Suman
+> Suman tests cannot be run in the browser - but you probably don't need to run tests in the browser -
-> can run that file as part of the test suite.
-(When running multiple tests with Suman, Suman runs each in a child
-> process for speed and isolation, you can just slip in a Mocha or Tape test and everything works.)
+> you can unit test your front-end code with Node.js and mock window, document, etc. Better yet, use
+> selenium, nightwatch.js, etc, to do automated browser testing.
+Avoiding the constraints of the browser
+> allows Suman to be more featureful and to have a more robust/maintainable codebase.
 >
-> Suman is currently Javascript and shell scripting centric.
-Suman supports any scripting language: just
-> but a hashbang in the entry point file.
-In the future, however, Suman will have improved support for different
-> languages beyond shell scripting and JS.

 ---

 ## &#9658; Installation

 <i> => For command line tools:</i>
 # ```$ npm install -g suman```